 Loans and secondments

-Loans and secondments are work placements in another organisation.
+Loans and secondments are both types of work placement.
 They can last a few weeks, months, a year or more.
-They might be to another government department, a charity, or the private sector.

-This occurs when an individual transfers to a different post in another department within the civil service for an agreed period of time.
-If moving to another department the member of staff transfers over to the host department’s payroll and terms and conditions.
+This occurs when an individual moves to a different post within the civil service for an agreed period.
+This could be within the same government department or to a different one.
+If moving to a different department the individual transfers over to the host department’s payroll and terms and conditions.

-The host organisation values the skills and experience brought by the secondee/person on loan.
+The host organisation values the skills and experience brought by the individual

-The secondee/person on loan gains new skills and experience which they may not have been able to get in their own organisation.
+The individual gains new skills and experience which they may not have been able to get in their own organisation.
 This in turn benefits their organisation when they return.

 The links built across the organisations can also be valuable.

 Some opportunities are advertised as vacancies, or you might identify an opportunity yourself that matches your development needs.

 You might like to consider the analytical volunteer program.
 This scheme arranges short placements for government analysts to provide analytical support to voluntary sector organisations.

 - International organisations such as European Union, the United Nations and the Organisation for Economic Cooperation and Development